Yume Tsukai

 Yume Tsukai (夢使い) is a Japanese manga series written and illustrated by Riichi Ueshiba.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 2001 to December 2003, and is a spin-off of Ueshiba's earlier manga series, Discommunication.

-The series is a spin-off of Ueshiba's earlier manga, Discommunication.
-It was adapted into an anime television series produced by Madhouse that aired on some UHF stations and ABC Television.
+Yume Tsukai was adapted into an anime television series produced by Pony Canyon and Madhouse.
+It was broadcast from April to June 2006.

 Plot

-The series revolves around dream masters who turn nightmares into peaceful dreams.
+The series revolves around "dream masters" (夢使い, yume tsukai) who turn nightmares into peaceful dreams.
 On behalf of their clients they go around searching for nightmares which have escaped the mind of the owner and have manifested themselves into the real world, causing havoc.
 The nightmares are a paranormal phenomenon which have the appearance of poltergeist activity.
 The dream masters' goal is to defeat the nightmares, and returning them to their respective owners as pacified dreams.
 However, the dream masters do not interfere with an owner's life, and the owner is left to deal with the source of the nightmare.
-The show is characterised by haunting music, strange ghost like nightmares and the transformation of children's toys known as "play offerings" into weaponry and monsters.
+The show is characterized by haunting music, strange ghost like nightmares and the transformation of children's toys known as "play offerings" into weaponry and monsters.

-Unlike the anime, the manga is a lot more in-depth with the cases, for example, the first case takes up the entire first three volumes.
-Also, they don't just pacify nightmares and expel them from the real world, but instead they take all sorts of cases, where no dreaming is involved, but their power is required.
+Unlike the anime, the manga goes more in-depth with the cases; for example, the first case takes up the entire first three volumes.
+They do not just pacify nightmares and expel them from the real world, but instead they take all sorts of cases, where no dreaming is involved, but their power is required.